-- 2. Minimum GPA 3.00 - 3.
+- 1. Hold a Bachelor of Science in Nursing. - 2.
+Minimum GPA 3.00 - 3.
 Basic statistics course at the baccalaureate level (3crs). - 4.
 Active Florida Professional Nursing License. - Complete an Interview process with the Associate Director of the program or their representative. - 6.
-Submit three letters of recommendation. - Submit evidence of credits at the Nursing Bachelor's Degree with the admissions forms.
+Submit three letters of recommendation. - 7.
+Submit evidence of credits at the Nursing Bachelor's Degree with the admissions forms.